Online: Year of the Novel – Phase Three

 This week we go micro, considering the rhythm and flow of sentences and hunting down filter words, cliches and clumsy constructions.

 This week’s content will be determined by the needs and concerns of the students, and will include a significant amount of one-on-one time with the tutor for each student.

 8. Where do we go from here?

-Freelance editors, manuscript assessment, agents, publishers, competitions and more.
+We discuss freelance editors, manuscript assessment, agents, publishers, competitions and more.

-This course will run online.
 Reliable internet access and confidence using basic computer software are essential for this course.
 Please read our FAQ before enrolling.

 More from Writing NSW

 Check out our full range of in-person writing courses in Sydney, our online writing courses and our feedback programs to see how we can help you on your writing journey.
 Find out about our grants and prizes, as well as writing groups across NSW, and sign up to our weekly newsletter for writing events, opportunities and giveaways.

 EMILY MAGUIRE is the author of six novels, including the Stella Prize and Miles Franklin shortlisted An Isolated Incident, and three non-fiction books.
 Her articles and essays on sex, feminism, culture and literature have been published widely including in The Sydney Morning Herald, The Australian, The Observer and The Age.
 Emily works as a teacher and as a mentor to young and emerging […]